scottmcallister/scottmcallister.github.io/_posts/2016-10-25-thoughts-on-redux.markdown

 follow pretty much the same path in your directory tree as you would follow in your state tree

-## Quick Tip - Use Redux Devtools ##
+## Redux Devtools Extension ##

-After working with Redux for quite some time I finally received one tip from a co-worker that completely changed my workflow and helped me see why Redux is so great.
+After working with Redux for quite some time I finally received one tip from a co-worker that completely changed my workflow and helped me see why Redux is so great; use the Redux Devtools Extension.
 If you're using Redux and you haven't already installed the Redux Devtools browser extension, I can tell you that using it will be one of the best things you can do to improve your Redux development workflow.